Sangharsa-adk/Sangharsa-adk/README.md

 *   **Location:** Lalitpur, Nepal 🇳🇵
 *   **Goal:** To build the next generation of inclusive financial tools.

-*"I believe every complex problem has a logical solution waiting to be coded."*
+*"I believe every complex problem has a logical solution waiting."*